Your prices have been refreshed.

-Product information struck in 1916 at The Perth Mint in a comparatively low number, this Gold Sovereign is available in lustrous 'uncirculated' condition.
-With just over 4 million produced, 1916 Perth Mint sovereigns are classified as ‘scarce’ and are extremely rare in the upper echelons of quality.
-Struck from 7.98 grams and measuring 21.5mm in diameter, they are among the last sovereigns considered true circulation coins.
-After this time the global economic crisis brought about by World War I sounded the death knell for gold as a circulating medium.
+Struck from 7.98 grams of 22 carat gold and measuring 21.5mm in diameter, they are considered among the last true circulation sovereigns.
+Shortly after they were struck the global economic crisis brought about by World War I sounded the death knell for gold as a circulating medium.

 The reverse of each coin portrays Benedetto Pistrucci's classic St George and the dragon design.
 The obverse of each sovereign depicts the original portrait of King George V which was represented from 1911 to 1928.